ghiscoding/aurelia-nest-auth-mongodb/README.md

 ```

 ### MongoDB Database
-We use MongoDB for the backend database, by default it is configured to use credentials with username/password.
+We use MongoDB for the backend database, the default database that will be used is named `nest`, you will need to manually add it (there's currently no seeding/migration in the project).
+Also it is configured to be used without credentials but, you might want to change that in the future to be more secure.
 You can find the MongoDB connection string with the credentials in the [src/app.module.ts](https://github.com/ghiscoding/aurelia-nest-auth-mongodb/blob/master/server/src/app.module.ts) file.

-If you wish to connect to the MongoDB without credentials, just go in the [src/app.module.ts](https://github.com/ghiscoding/aurelia-nest-auth-mongodb/blob/master/server/src/app.module.ts) file and remove the credentials, the end result should be. `MongooseModule.forRoot('mongodb://localhost/nest' {...`

 ### OAuth
 For the OAuth to work, we use Passport and you will need to rename a file and configure your keys to get going.
 Here are the steps